ejiroghene15/Law-Template/README.md

 # Law-Template
-Implementation of a Law UI template design created by @twantoria
+Implementation of a Law UI template design created by @twanitoria on dribble